TABLE OF CONTENTS

 When it comes to multi-threaded performance, Intel hasn’t been able to match the number of cores that AMD offered for quite a while.
 Now, this has always been an issue with this multi-core workload recommendation as the charts were always red.
 As you’ll see, cores do matter for workloads that involve physics simulations and fluid dynamics.

-If you donโt need access to HEDT features like quad-channel memory, more PCI-E lanes, and so on, does 13th Gen Intel make any sense?
+If you donโt need access to HEDT features like quad-channel memory, more PCI-E lanes, and so on, does Intel make any sense?

-With the launch of its 12th Generation CPUs, Intel managed to claw its way back into the leaderboards of multi-threaded workloads again.
-With Raptor Lake, Intel is finally able to overtake AMD on its consumer platform.
+With the launch of its 12th Generation CPUs, Intel managed to claw its way back into the leaderboards of multi-threaded workloads again, and the 14th Gen CPUs allow Team Blue to compete with AMD.

 You can find the full table here.

-However, this performance bump comes at the cost of substantial power draw, which makes the decision here a bit tricky for good value.
+However, this performance bump comes at the cost of substantial power draw, which makes the decision here a bit tricky.

-If power draw isn’t a concern at all, you could go with a Core i9 13900K, else a Ryzen 9 7950X is an excellent 16-core CPU that outpaces even a 24-core Threadripper 3960X.
-But extended core-heavy runs have been known to throttle the Core i9 13900K, making it less than ideal for a workload like this one.
+If power draw isn’t a concern at all, you could go with a Core i9 14900K, else a Ryzen 9 7950X is the way to go.

 AMD Ryzen vs. Intel for Video Editing and Encoding

-It’s hard to recommend AMD for workstation systems that want to handle video editing workloads because Intel counterparts (at lower price points) are just so much better.
+It’s hard to recommend AMD for workstation systems that want to handle video editing workloads because their Intel counterparts (at lower price points) are just so much better.
 Now that the AM5 platform is even pricier than Z690/Z790, it doesn’t really make sense to go AMD for video editing.
+Stick to Intel.

 AMD Ryzen vs. Intel for Adobe Photoshop and After Effects

-After Effects tells a similar story as well with the Ryzen 9 7950X just struggling to keep up with a lower-priced Core i7 13700K while the substantially cheaper Core i5 13600K makes everything else in AMD’s 7000 series lineup look like a bad joke.
-It looks like Intel is the best choice for any Adobe CC workload.
+After Effects tells a similar story as well with the Ryzen 9 7950X just struggling to keep up with a lower-priced Core i7 14700K, while the substantially cheaper Core i5 14600K makes everything else in AMD’s 7000 series lineup look pretty bad.

 It’s hard to recommend AMD for workstation systems that want to handle the Adobe suite because Intel counterparts (at lower price points) are just so much better.
-Take the Core i5 13600K, for example.
-It regularly trounces a much-pricier Ryzen 9 7900X, while its AMD price counterparts aren’t able to match it at all.
+Take the Core i5 14600K or the Core i7 14700K, for example.
+They regularly trounce a much-pricier Ryzen CPUs, while their AMD price counterparts aren’t able to match them at all.

 AMD Ryzen vs. Intel for Microsoft Office (Excel and Word)

 If you’re building a workstation that needs to handle relatively complex Office tasks in Word and Excel, you’d be better off with a ‘Raptor Lake’ Insideโข.
-Here, using the Core i9 13900K offered a sizeable boost to performance, so it’ll be our pick for a no-compromise Office workstation.
+Here, using the Core i9 14900K offered a noticeable boost to performance, so it’ll be our pick for a no-compromise Office workstation.

 AMD Ryzen vs Intel for CPU & GPU Rendering